 What Does Renters Insurance Not Cover?

 Renters insurance covers a lot—personal belongings, personal liability, and temporary living expenses for all resident family members—but it doesn’t cover everything.
-The sections above go into detail about the coverages of each renters insurance protection.
 Here are some of the most important things renters insurance doesn’t cover.

 - Policyholder health – Personal liability coverage serves to provide financial assistance to the policyholder so that the policyholder can pay for someone else’s damage or injuries.
 If the policyholder or any other named insured is hurt, they will need to use their health insurance or pay out-of-pocket for their medical needs.

 - The residence itself – Renters insurance does not cover the structure that the policyholder lives in.
 If the renter is personally liable for damage to the structure, personal liability coverage may cover the cost of reimbursing the landlord or management company for the repairs to the structure, but only if the damage was accidental.
 For example, homeowners are free to wall-mount TVs anywhere they want.
 Tenants, on the other hand, may not be permitted to drive nails into the wall for wall-mounted TVs.
 If a tenant decided to do so in violation of a lease agreement, renters insurance would not cover the damage because it was an intentional act.

 - Roommates – Unrelated roommates are not automatically covered by renters insurance.
 Guests, who by definition visit only temporarily, may be able to get coverage from personal property that was damaged while they were visiting, but unrelated roommates are excluded from coverage entirely.